Dimitris Lyacos: Career

 In 1992, Lyacos set about writing a trilogy under the collective name Poena Damni, referring to the hardest trial the condemned souls in Hell have to endure, i.e. the loss of the vision of God.
 The trilogy has developed gradually as a work in progress in the course of thirty years.
 The third part (The First Death) appeared first in Greek (Ο πρώτος θάνατος) and was later translated into English, Spanish and German.
 The second part under the title "Nyctivoe" was initially published in 2001 in Greek and German, and came out in English in 2005.
 This work was substituted in 2014 by a new version under the title With the People from the Bridge.
 Dimitris Lyacos was Writer in Residence at the International Writing Program, University of Iowa.
-Lyacos appearances in literary festivals include International Literature Festival of Tbilisi in 2017, Transpoesie Festival, Brussels., International Literary Festival of Pristina, Bucharest International Poetry Festival., Ritratti di Poesia, Rome, Campania Libri, Napoli and Turin International Book Fair.
+Lyacos appearances in literary festivals include International Literature Festival of Tbilisi in 2017, Transpoesie Festival, Brussels., International Literary Festival of Pristina, Bucharest International Poetry Festival., Ritratti di Poesia, Rome, Campania Libri, Napoli and Turin International Book Fair in 2025 and 2026.

-Until autumn 2022 Lyacos's work was translated in 21 languages with the full trilogy having appeared in 7 languages, being thus the most extensively translated work of contemporary Greek Literature in the new millennium.
+Until autumn 2022 Lyacos's work was translated in 21 languages with the full trilogy having appeared in 7 languages.
 The Italian version of the trilogy was voted by Indiscreto Journal among the most important books in translation published in Italy in 2022.

 Until the Victim Becomes our Own

-Until the Victim Becomes our Own is a composite novel by Greek author Dimitris Lyacos.
+Until the Victim Becomes our Own is a composite novel.
 Conceived as the book "zeroth" of the Poena Damni trilogy the book explores violence in its various manifestations, as a constitutive element in the formation of human societies and the eventual position of the individual in a world "permeated by institutionalized power".
 Described as prequel to Lyacos' trilogy, Until the Victim Becomes our Own outlines a portrait of Western civilization, examined and reassessed from its Judeo-Christian foundations, through industrialization and the development of advanced forms of coercion, to a harmony imposed by cybernetic control.
 Employing alternating narrators, the book's standalone chapters complement each other in a sequence akin to various techniques of cinematic montage.
 The book was published in Italian by Il Saggiatore in May 2025.